puppetlabs/puppet-docs/source/pe/3.0/install_upgrading.markdown

 Important Notes and Warnings
 ---

-- Upgrading is only supported from a PE 2.8.2 or newer installation.
-To upgrade from a version older than 2.8.2, you'll need to first upgrade to 2.8.2, make sure everything is working correctly, and then move on to upgrading to 3.0.1.
+- **Upgrading is only supported from a PE 2.8.2 or newer installation.** To upgrade from a version older than 2.8.2, you *must* first upgrade to 2.8.2, make sure everything is working correctly, and then move on to upgrading to 3.0.1.
 You can find older versions of PE on the [previous releases page](https://puppetlabs.com/misc/pe-files/previous-releases/).
 - Upgrading is now handled by the installer, which will detect whether or not a previous version of PE is present and will then run in "install" or "upgrade" mode as appropriate.
 - After upgrading your puppet master server, you will not be able to issue orchestration commands to PE 2.x agent nodes until they have been upgraded to PE 3.0.
 The version of the orchestration engine used in PE 3.0 is incompatible with that used by previous PE versions.
 - PE 3 uses Ruby 1.9 which is stricter about character encoding than the previous version used in PE 2.8.
 If your manifests contain non-ASCII characters they may fail to compile or behave unpredictably.
 When upgrading, make sure manifests contain only ASCII characters.
 For more information see the [release notes](./appendix.html#puppet-code-issues-with-utf-8-encoding).